hans-sperling/perspective-view/README.md

 ### unitSize
-- Description: X any Y size of an unit (single object) in your mal given in px.
+- Description: X any Y size of an unit (single object) in your mal given in px
 - Type: `number`
 - _recommended_